dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 If the compilation is completed, an Linux executable called 'DJI_Onboard_API_Cmdline_Test' will be sitted in the *output* dir.

 ##Run
-We recommand running this demo along with the DJI PC Simulator and Mobile Device for better user experience.
+We recommend you first run this example in the simulator then move to the real flight test.
 Also, please be aware that you will need sudo privilege to manipulate the Linux serial port.
-Assume your linux serial communication device of this program is */dev/ttyUSB0*, enter the following command to gain access privilege.
+You may need to enter the following command to gain the access privilege.

 ~~~bash
 sudo chmod 777 /dev/ttyUSB0
 ~~~

-Run the example by entering the following
+Run the example by entering the following command
 ~~~bash
 ./DJI_Onboard_API_Cmdline_Test
 ~~~

 ##What you can expect
-* You can see the flight control simulations on screen if you are using the PC simulator.
+* You can see the flight control simulations on screen if you are using the DJI PC simulator.
 Otherwise, real flight happens.
 * You can see the actual 'gimbal and camera' movement
 * You can see the image/video you capture from you mobile device